 The amount offered, keeping the above formula in mind, the amount provided is subjected to tax under the Income Tax Act.

 HRA is offered to the employees to compensate for the rent they pay for their living.
-It generally differs according to the city in which they live and the salary they receive.
+It generally differs according to the city in which they live and their salary.

 Employees can only apply for tax exemption if they follow the below considerations: